-2. LDZ TRANSPORTATION CHARGES EFFECTIVE FROM 1 OCTOBER 2007
+LDZ TRANSPORTATION CHARGES TO APPLY FROM 1 OCTOBER 2007

-2.1 Introduction
+1.1.
+Introduction

-This publication gives notice of the LDZ transportation charges which will apply from 1 October 2007 for the use of Scotland Gas Networks plc gas distribution network, as required by the Network Code and Standard Special Condition A4 of the Gas Transporter Licence.
-The LDZ system charges and the LDZ customer charges set out in this document are 23.9% higher than the charges set at 1 October 2006.
-This document does not override or vary any of the statutory, licence or Network Code obligations upon Scotland Gas Networks plc.
+This publication sets out the LDZ transportation charges which will apply from 1 October 2007 for the use of the Wales & West gas distribution network, as required by Standard Special Condition A4 of the Gas Transporter Licence.
+This document does not override or vary any of the statutory, licence or Network Code obligations upon Wales & West Utilities.